 Kendall Jenner claimed the products cured her acne, and some beauty editors rated it positively.
 Allure’s take on the ProActiv Solution 3-Step System is “Three separate products may seem tedious, but the results are worth the trouble.
 Skin feels softer after one use (surprising for an acne treatment) and pimples are noticeably calmer after a couple days.
 Those with drier skin may need to finish with a moisturizer.
 In 2013 a Cosmopolitan editor tried the system for her acne.
 Her conclusion?
 “A few weeks into religiously using Proactiv, my skin feels softer and definitely fresher.
 I think the key with this one is not to expect results straight away.
 I definitely have less blemishes than before (so it helps), but I don’t think it’s going to go as far as eradicating my breakouts.”

 The senior editor for Shefinds.com wrote about her Proactiv experience in the 2016 article, “I Didn’t Realize How Bad Proactiv Was For My Skin Until I Stopped Using It.”
 She wrote that she “suffered from all-over breakouts, redness, cystic, painful zits, for seven years until I STOPPED using Proactiv and realized how truly awful it was for my skin.”
-On ConsumerAffairs.com, the company gets a one star rating based on more than 530 reviews.
-Most of the complaints have to do with difficulty canceling the subscription.
+But to get the best idea of how well these products work, let’s take a look at the Proactiv reviews from real customers.

 What Are Some Alternatives to Proactiv?